MASS DATA BREACH

 The sensitive personal and health information of NSW Ambulance workers was compromised when the NSW Ambulance Service allowed a contractor widespread access to its records and databases.
 The NSW Ambulance contractor was able to gather and sell the personal and health information of NSW Ambulance employees.

-The statement of claim alleges breach of confidence, breach of contract, misleading and deceptive conduct and invasion of privacy (among other things), all of which are causes of action used in Australia to protect privacy interests.
+The statement of claim alleged breach of confidence, breach of contract, misleading and deceptive conduct and invasion of privacy (among other things), all of which are causes of action used in Australia to protect privacy interests.

 Class actions can be commenced by one (or more) of the persons representing the class, where:-